mssalvatore/tmpwatcher/README.md

    were only sent once.
 I've yet to determine whether or not this is the fault of this tool, the python syslog handler, or rsyslog itself.

-1. It may be acceptable for some files to be world writable.
-Add a whitelist capability so that alerts are not raised unnecessarily.
+1. It may be acceptable for some files to be world writable. a whitelist capability to prevent unnecessary alerts would reduce false positives.